Pablo Matera: International career

+Personal life

 Controversies

 In November 2020, Los Pumas were criticised for not properly honouring the death of Diego Maradona in the game against the All Blacks, three days after his death.
 In the following days, several Twitter users found and shared racist messages published by Matera in his account.
 Matera's Twitter posts were made between seven and nine years earlier, when he was a teenager.
 In response, Matera deleted his social media accounts.
 He has since publicly apologised.

 Both the Delegación de Asociaciones Israelitas Argentinas (DAIA) and the National Institute Against Discrimination, Xenophobia and Racism (INADI) heavily condemned Matera’s tweets.